-Eliza Zingesser is a member of the Executive Committee of the MLA Discussion Group for Provençal Language and Literature.
-She is the recipient of awards or grants from the Medieval Academy of America, the Fulbright Foundation, the Institut Français d’Amérique, the Josephine de Kármán Fellowship Trust, and the Institute for Research in the Humanities at the University of Wisconsin, Madison.
+Eliza Zingesser was a member of the Executive Committee of the MLA Discussion Group for Provençal Language and Literature (2010-2015).
+She has received grants and awards from the Medieval Academy of America, the Fulbright Foundation, the Institut Français d’Amérique, the Josephine de Kármán Fellowship Trust, and the Institute for Research in the Humanities at the University of Wisconsin, Madison.

 “The Genesis of Poetry: Machaut’s Prologue, Boethius’s Consolation of Philosophy and Chartrian Neoplatonism.”
 Viator 42:2 (2011): 143-156

 “The Value of Verse: Storytelling as Accounting in Froissart’s Dit du florin.”
 Modern Language Notes 125:4 (2010): 861-872